GoTrendier raises $3.5 million to take on Spanish-language fashion marketplaces

-Thanks to environmentally conscious young buyers, throwaway culture is dying not only in the U.S., but also in Latin America – and startups are poised to jump in with services to help people recycle used clothing.
+Thanks to environmentally conscious young buyers, throwaway culture is dying not only in the U.S., but also in Latin America — and startups are poised to jump in with services to help people recycle used clothing.

 GoTrendier, a peer-to-peer fashion marketplace operative in Mexico and Colombia, has raised $3.5 million USD to do just that.
 And investors are eyeing the startup as the digital fashion marketplace growth leader in Spanish-speaking countries.

 GoTrendier, founded by Belén Cabido, is a platform that lets users buy and sell secondhand clothing.
 Cabido tells me that the new capital will enable GoTrendier to expand deeper into Mexico and Colombia, and launch in a new country: Chile.